 Podlasek was one of those exceptional designers sometimes still trying his skills in engraving.
 In Zawiercie, his best utility sets were also created, unfortunately rarely realised as ensembles.

-The artist used antico glass with a slightly different technique than that from Szczytno.
+The artist used antico glass with a slightly different technique than that from Szczytna.
 The air bubbles in the bubble effect of the glass were less dense and the colour was enriched with delicate brown streaks, which, especially when combined with intense amber, produced satisfactory results.

 Professor Paweł Banaś, Polskie Współczesne Szkło Artystyczne (Polish Contemporary Glass), 1982